aliie62/web_scraper/README.md

 # About the project
 This module is a web scarper developed for [The Guardian](https://www.theguardian.com/au) website.
-It comes with a supplementary module to write found news in a MongoDB databse.
+It's come with a supplementary module to write found news in a MongoDB database.

 ## Built With
 Python 3.6 was used to develop this module.
 Other than built-in modules, a few other modules/packages has been used which are decribed at [Prerequisites](##Prerequisites).